Gamze Gürdal

-Gamze Gürdal (born 12 June 1995) is a Turkish European champion Para Taekwondo practitioner competing in the K44 event of -57 kg.
+Gamze Gürdal Özcan (born Gamze Gürdal; 12 June 1995), also known as Gamze Özcan, is a Turkish European champion Para Taekwondo practitioner competing in the K44 disability class of -57 kg event.

 Sport career

 Gürdal is tall at 57 kg.
 She is a member of EGO SK of the Ankara Metropolitan Municipality, and is coached by Kürşat Özdemir.

 She obtained a quota for participation at the 2020 Summer Paralympics in Tokyo, Japan.
 She won the gold medal at the 2022 European Taekwondo Championships in Manchester, United Kingdom.
 At the 2023 European Para Championships in Rotterdam, Netherlands, she took the gold medal.
+She captured the gold medal at the 2026 European Taekwondo Championships in Munich, Germany.

 Personal life

 Gamze Gürdal was born in Erzurum, Turkey on 12 June 1995.
 She currently lives in Konya.
+After her marriage, she took the surname Özcan.